modular-console

 I literally worked on this project the entire project today...
 First, I did some research.
 It was actually super easy to do.
 I'm using these small speakers that @alexren recommended.
 To power these, I also got two MAX98735A speaker drivers.
 It was at this moment I decided to make this project as cheap as possible.
 This is why I did not create any PCBs and used cheap modules instead.
 Then I found this cheap USB hub breakout on Adafruit's website, so I decided to go with it.
 I also found these ultra cheap USB-A breakouts on Amazon for less than a buck a pop.
 Finally, for this ultra cheap version, I'll use the Raspberry Pi 02w.
 Then I made the CAD.
 It was actually super hard as I'm pretty bad at CAD.
 It was a matter of finding the 3D models online, importing them, positioning them, and then creating mounting holes.
 This took a SUPER long time.
 Finally I got this: XXXXX

 After that, I decided to reposition everything to be able to fit the Raspberry Pi 5.
 I kind of got the hang of it and was far faster.
 I also couldn't find a 3d model of the display driver, so I had to make my own.
-Here is what I got: XXXXX
+Here is what I got: Time Spent: 10 hours XXXXX

 6/10